Henri Le Sidaner: Early years

-Henri Le Sidaner was born August 7, 1862, at Port Louis in Mauritius, where his Breton parents Jean Marie (1828–1880) and Amélie Henrietta (née Robberechts) were living.
+Henri Le Sidaner was born on 7 August 1862 in Port Louis, Mauritius, where his Breton parents Jean Marie (1828–1880) and Amélie Henrietta (née Robberechts) were living.
 His father Jean Marie was a ship inspector for Lloyd's whose business took the family back to France in 1872 The remainder of his childhood was spent in Dunkerque where he attended the Collège et Lycée Notre Dame des Dunes and where he met and befriended Eugène Chigot who was to become a lifelong friend and supporter.
 He showed aptitude for painting, in which he was supported by his parents, and attended art classes at the atelier of Alphonse Chigot and with a teacher who had been a pupil of Philippe-Jacques van Bree.
 Le Sidaner's portfolio was adjudged good enough for the city of Dunkerque to award him a scholarship and in 1880, at the age of eighteen, he moved to Paris and the prestigious École nationale supérieure des Beaux-Arts.

-In Paris he studied under Alexandre Cabanel, one of the most influential teachers of belle époque French painting.
+In Paris he studied under Alexandre Cabanel, one of the most influential teachers of Belle Époque French painting.

 Although Cabanel mainly painted in an academic style, that were dismissed derisively as L'art pompier (literally ‘Fireman art’) by some critics, he possessed a deep knowledge of nineteenth century French art, in particular of En plein air painting and the naturalism of the Barbizon School.
 According to his biographer Le Sidaner saw Manet's final exhibits at the Paris Salon and was deeply reflective at what he saw in the modernist Manet's work.
 The result was that Le Sidaner resigned from Cabanel's school, on the grounds of artistic differences.
 Le Sidaner's interests in the use of colour, softness of form and in painting in the gloaming light were formed during this period as he sought an artistic cure in naturalism and En plein air painting.